evert/evert.github.com/_posts/2022/2022-09-07-bun-curveball-framework.md

 * [bodyparser](https://github.com/curveball/bodyparser)
 * [validator](https://github.com/curveball/validator)

-And because JSX also just works, it's relatively easy to use it to generate
+And because JSX also just works in Bun, it's relatively easy to use it to generate HTML:
-HTML:

 ```typescript
 import { Application } from '@curveball/kernel';